How to Choose Video Cloud Storage for Creators

 - Efficient sharing: Send review links where clients watch without needing software or storage space

-The storage industry has grown from roughly $76 billion in 2023 to over $180 billion projected for 2028.
-Much of that growth comes from video.
-Content creation increased 80% between 2020 and 2024, and most of that content is video.
+Much of the storage industry's growth comes from video.
+Content creation has increased in recent years, and most of that content is video.
 Storage built for documents can't keep up.

 Five Features Video Professionals Need From Cloud Storage